-James’ consultancy services are founded in a wide range of field skills and on top of his botanical training and development he has worked extensively with protected species including badgers, bats, reptiles, crayfish and great crested newts and has held numerous survey and development licences from Natural England, Welsh Government and DEFRA.
+His primary ecological training is botanical and he has worked extensively with protected species including badgers, bats, reptiles, crayfish and great crested newts, holding numerous survey and development licences from Natural England, Welsh Government and DEFRA.